CSUwangj/ZDaily/content/2021-04-03-Daily-Challenge/index.md

 archives = [ "archive",]
 +++

-Today is Saturday, I gonna review the tasks I've done this week, and finish today's leetcode's [April LeetCoding Challenge](https://leetcode.com/explore/challenge/card/march-leetcoding-challenge-2021/591/week-4-march-22nd-march-28th/3686/) with `cpp`.
+Today is Saturday, I gonna review the tasks I've done this week, and finish today's leetcode's [April LeetCoding Challenge](https://leetcode.com/explore/featured/card/april-leetcoding-challenge-2021/593/week-1-april-1st-april-7th/3695/) with `cpp`.

 I was busy moving today, hope this post could come soon.

+I'm glad to announce that I've done it.

 <!-- more -->